sohalsdr/LittleTexts/README.md

 ## Installation/Usage

-This version of LittleTexts is a work in progress and not currently suitable for real-world(sage).
+This version of LittleTexts is a work in progress and not currently suitable for real-world usage.

 ### How to install